wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.1.0 =
+* **New Feature**.
+You can now use form submissions as conversion actions.
+In particular, we now support Contact Forms 7 and Gravity Forms plugins.
+* Improved page and post selectors during experiment creation/edition.
+You're no longer limited to the latest posts/pages, but you can now search and select any page or post from your site.
+* Improved CSS editor, with syntax highlighting and warning/error notifications.
+* Bug fix: in the progress of the experiment page, under the summary section, the conversion rate timeline does no longer show conversion rates greater than 100 per cent.
+* Bug fix: the order in which conversion goals and conversion actions are defined is now preserved.

 = 3.0.11 =
 * Bug fix: when editing a theme experiment (after its creation), the behavior of the overall process generated a few problems.
 Users got stuck, alternatives